National Agricultural Literacy Curriculum Matrix

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!

 If any of your students have their own chickens, invite the student to bring some eggs from home.
-Compare the size and color(s) of eggs with those that are typically purchased from the grocery store.
+Compare the size and color(s) of the eggs with those that are typically purchased from the grocery store.

 Suggested Companion Resources